 • Trim overgrowth back from footpaths

-• Plant flower beds at the Banfield Memorial and Coronation Bench
+• Mow the Recreation Ground, planting and maintaining flower beds at the Banfield Memorial and Coronation Bench

 • Litter picking